 - Ensures that electronic records, especially those generated by desktop applications will be available to all authorised personnel

 - Protects records from inappropriate and unauthorised access

 It is easy to let filing tasks pile up or neglect those emails that have accumulated in your electronic archive – it all becomes too much after a while and creates an enormous task.
 A routine that you will stick to for the year might save much heartache to you and others trying to source the basis for a decision, activity or Freedom of Information inquiry in the future.

 Want more information about Record Management?

-To learn more about the Records Management at the University, please refer to the University Records Policy and the Records Management Handbook or contact Records Services for more information.
-More information about your responsibilities can be found by clicking here.
+To learn more about the Records Management at the University, please refer to the Records Services website.